 CHARACTER COUNTS!
 Spotlight: Saint Andrew’s School

 Why did Saint Andrew’s choose CHARACTER COUNTS?
-What is the vision you have for the program at St. Andrews?
+What is time vision for the program at St. Andrew’s?

 We chose the CHARACTER COUNTS! program because during that time in 2009, the school principal was aware of and interested in the program.
 After reviewing it, she traveled to the United States to be trained on CHARACTER COUNTS!
 We then hired a consultant to do an internal study and help us design the strategy for implementing the CHARACTER COUNTS! program in our school.

-Some of the CHARACTER COUNTS! and The Ray Center team came to Bolivia for in-person training at the beginning of 2020.
+Some of the CHARACTER COUNTS! team came to Bolivia for in-person training at the beginning of 2020.
 How was it to have them come visit and meet your educators?
 What kind of feedback did your staff have?

 Receiving them here in Bolivia was a great joy!
 Gary Smit and Scott Raecker knew how to inspire us in the lessons of the program.
 Each of their lessons has re-energized the Saint Andrew’s teams and the vision of the school.
 The teachers were very happy to have on-site training with the CHARACTER COUNTS! team.
 They conveyed to us the importance and relevance of teaching values in all areas.
 Our educators feel connected to the Six Pillars not only for their daily work but also for their personal lives.
 It was a high quality training.

 What is your “why” at Saint Andrew’s?
 Why do you and your staff place a high value on teaching good character as part of your curriculum?